 In this article, we’ll explain the concepts you need to understand about DDoS attacks and show you some ways to avoid becoming a target.

-An attacker exploits vulnerabilities in a computer and makes it the DDoS master.
-The compromised system then targets multiple computer systems with vulnerabilities and gains control over them using malware or Trojan.
-The systems under the control of the attacker are called “zombies.”
+First, an attacker creates a so-called “DDoS master” by exploiting vulnerabilities in a remote computer.
+The compromised system then targets multiple computer systems and gains control of them using malware.
+The systems under the control of the attacker are known as its “zombies.”

 The attacker then uses the traffic generated by the compromised devices to flood the target domain and shut it down.

 DDoS attacks are distributed because they use many zombies to increase attack strength and complexity (Source)

 DDoS attacks are simple to orchestrate and relatively inexpensive to carry out.
 Manual methods of launching a DDoS attack are now being replaced by automated programs capable of more complex and persistent attacks.
 Today, DDoS attacks can be carried out as a service on the dark web by renting out botnets for as little as $10 per hour.

 Botnet: A network of internet-connected devices infected and controlled as a group by a common type of malware, without the owners’ knowledge.

 The strength of a DDoS attack is often measured in megabits per second (Mbps) or gigabytes per second (Gbps), but as they grow in strength more and more attacks are being measured in terabytes per second (Tbps).